KuraFire/v1.goinglovefirst.com/principles/share-your-story.md

 ---
-title: "Be Truthful And Transparent"
+title: "Share Your Story"
-principle: 2
+principle: 5
-principle_byline: The Water Element
+principle_byline: The Earth Element
 ---

-Water is honest, flowing wherever it must go, with no agenda or desire.

-Water is clear, obscuring neither truth nor intent.